Linux and Unix Server Autodiscovery

 grep | Sometimes | All |

-iptables | always | lxc |
+iptables | Always | lxc |

-kdb | No | Aix |
+kdb | Sometimes | Aix |

 ls | Sometimes | All |